Young, Well-Educated, and Adaptable

 “A well-written, accessible, and rich social history of Chilean exiles who fled to Canada after the 1973 coup against Salvador Allende’s Popular Unity government.
 A fantastic look at these exiles’ migration and settlement, the book offers keen insights…”

-Francis Peddie is a historian of Latin America and Canadian Immigration.
-Originally from Toronto, he now teaches at Nagoya University in Japan.
+Francis Peddie is a historian of Latin America and Canadian immigration originally from Toronto.
+He teaches at Nagoya University in Japan.